PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/add-edit-feature.md

- - Collapse all (Minimizes the shop list dropdown)
  - Expand all (Opens the dropdown for shop selection)
  - Check all (Check marks all of the shops)
  - Uncheck all (Unchecks all of the shops selected)